naorvilensky/Youtube-react-clone/README.md

 A simple Youtube clone built with React and Bootstrap.

-To use you should have 'Node Package Manager' installed.
+To use it you should have 'Node Package Manager' installed.

 Use the following command to install all packages:
 ```